Settings / AIS & NMEA

-- HDOP Alarm: (Only SEAiq Pilot) When enabled, an alarm is generated if GPS HDOP exceeds 5.0.
+- HDOP Alarm: (Only SEAiq Pilot) When enabled, an alarm is generated if GPS HDOP exceeds 5.0 for 5 reports.
 HDOP is an abbreviation for Horizontal Dilution of Precision, an estimation of the accuracy of GPS positions.
 If an alarm occurs, it is disabled for 60 seconds after you acknowledge it.

 This alarm requires that an HDOP value is received from NMEA/AIS.
 Typically, this information is not available from a basic WiFi AIS Pilot Plug.
 If no HDOP is received, no alarm fires.